GoogleCloudPlatform/core-solution-services/README.md

    my.domain.com
 ```

-Add an A record to yoru DNS:
+Add an A record to your DNS:
 ![Alt text](.github/assets/dns_a_record.png)

 Apply terraform for GKE ingress: